appetizeio/appetize-docs-gitbook/javascript-sdk/automation/README.md

-# Automation
+---
+description: >-
   The device can be interacted with programmatically through our API.
 This is useful for scenarios such as logging in a user at the start of a session, or writing tests.

-Users can record and playback interactions with the app.
-The recordings are based on the app's user interface elements, and are designed to be robust against small changes in your app.
-A recording can even be made on one device and played back on another device (e.g. iPhone vs iPad).

-### Coming Soon (Q1 2023)

-* Better support for Android and iOS Webviews
-* Support for headless sessions, eg. running automations via your backend

-### Customer Feedback

-We welcome customer feedback as we continue to refine our APIs, and the underlying technology powering our Javascript SDK.&#x20;
+---

+# Automation

+See [UI Automation](../../features/ui-automation.md) for more information.

 ### Next Steps